VincyZed/SideQick/README.md

     - Make sure to enable SysEx on the unit by going into MIDI, then setting **KEYS+CT+PC+SS+SX** to ENABLE.
     - On the ESQ-1, OS version 3.5 or newer is required to access hidden waveforms, even through SideQick.
 More on that [here](http://buchty.net/ensoniq/hidden-wave.html).

-# Additional Planned Features:
+# Next on the To Do List:
+- Full compatibility with macOS and Linux
-- Seamless patch management: Easy to use program/bank request, loading and saving (.syx)
+- Seamless patch management: Implementation of easy program/bank request, loading and saving (.syx)